IntellySenpai/bgpalerter_with_zabbix/README.md

 # bgpalerter_with_zabbix
-This is a simple guide that uses https://github.com/nttgin/BGPalerter and https://www.zabbix.com/documentation/current/en/manual/config/items/itemtypes/log_items to deploy BGPalerter and integrate it into Zabbix monitoring.
+This is a simple guide that uses [BGPalerter](https://github.com/nttgin/BGPalerter) and [Zabbix Log Monitoring feature](https://www.zabbix.com/documentation/current/en/manual/config/items/itemtypes/log_items) to deploy BGPalerter and integrate it into Zabbix monitoring.

 Shortly about BGPalerter:
 BGP and RPKI monitoring tool.
 Pre-configured for real-time detection of visibility loss, RPKI invalid announcements, hijacks, ROA misconfiguration, and more.